 - Refer to Aust: the medals were not issued to an individual by the Registry of Shipping but referred on to the Australian authorities.

 - Refer to NZ: the medals were not issued to an individual by the Registry of Shipping but referred on to the New Zealand authorities.

-Please Note: digital copies of these records can be searched and downloaded.
+Digital copies of Merchant seamen’s campaign medal records 1939-1945 can be searched and downloaded.